 Use this tool to analyze a comprehensive scope of pre-click data in your pay-per-click (PPC) campaigns.
-You can also determine your average CPC and use it in conjunction with Keyword Planner to identify the right keywords on a granular level.
-Plus, it will help you identify the most popular ads in your niche as well as your competitors’ search and display ads.
+You can also determine your average CPC and use it in conjunction with Keyword Planner to identify the right keywords on an ultra-detailed level.

 Like all social media, Facebook gains its value from the users’ data.
 Remember, the more you know about your site visitors, the better.
 That being said, Facebook has a goldmine of this information that you can use to reach highly specific demographic groups.

-Let’s take a look at the platform:
+Let’s take a look at a screenshot for the Facebook Ads Manager platform:

-Plus, you can choose from multiple media formats and various placements, including Facebook, Instagram, Audience Network or Messenger – let’s not forget that Facebook owns these other social media platforms.
+Plus, you can choose from multiple media formats and various placements, including Facebook, Instagram, Audience Network, or Messenger – let’s not forget that Facebook owns these other social media platforms.

 Additionally, follow these tips when designing your Facebook Ads campaign:

 Never underestimate the power of a well-designed website!
-You want to make sure that your visitors have a good user experience (also referred to as U/X), but how do you make that happen?
+You want to make sure that your visitors have a good user experience (also referred to as UX), but how do you make that happen?